wpengine/atlas-shopify-blueprint/README.md

 Install dependencies with `npm install` - if you run into issues try `npm install --legacy-peer-deps`

-Make sure that any Wordpress site that is connected to this headless site has set its Permalinks set to use this custom structure:
+Make sure that any Wordpress site that is connected to this headless site has its Permalinks set to use this custom structure:

 ```
 /posts/%postname%/